University of Michigan Medicine: Overview

 Michigan Medicine is a high-volume surgical center with a total of 66 operating rooms.
 The construction of the $523 million Children and Women's Hospital and the $132 million Eye Center expansion added 18 operating rooms to the health system for a total of 82 operating rooms.
 Outpatient care is provided at the main medical campus in Ann Arbor and at numerous satellite locations.

 More than 2.4 million outpatient and emergency visits, 48,000 hospital stays, 54,000 surgeries, and 4,400 births take place each year at facilities operated by Michigan Medicine, including the University Hospital, C.S.
 Mott Children's Hospital, Women's Hospital and the A. Alfred Taubman Health Care Center on the main medical campus, and at outpatient health centers in multiple communities in southeast Michigan.

 Michigan Medicine has around 30,000 employees, including about 3,900 faculty, 6,000 nurses, 1,800 residents and 300 clinical fellows.
 In all, the Michigan Medicine community accounts for more than half of the entire University of Michigan faculty/staff headcount across all campuses.

 The Michigan Visiting Nurses, a part of the Michigan Health Corporation, provides range of home care services in a 13-county area of southeastern Michigan.
 These include home nursing, specialty treatments, therapy, and palliative care.
 It also provides public and employer-based immunization services.

 As a non-profit entity, Michigan Medicine uses positive operating margins to fund continued advances in patient care, education, research, and the facilities needed to support these functions.

+In April 2023, University of Michigan Health finalized a $7 billion merger with Lansing-based Sparrow Health System, expanding its statewide footprint by incorporating more than 200 care sites and several regional hospitals.
+On April 1, 2024, the acquired system was officially renamed University of Michigan Health-Sparrow.